suthaharan/gulp/README.md

 Gulp will continue to watch for any changes in jsSources folder and if any files in it are modified and saved, then it gets automatically saved under js/ folder

+## STEP 5
+Live reload changes to a server to reflect changes real time

+$ npm install browser-sync --save-dev

+Using Browsersync to detect changes reload browser